Around 80 Percent Workers In Construction Sector Lost Jobs During COVID-19: Survey - UrduPoint

 Around 80 Percent Workers In Construction Sector Lost Jobs During COVID-19: Survey

-According to "Special Survey for Evaluating Socio-Economic Impact of COVID-19 on well being of People" conducted by Pakistan Bureau of Statistics (PBS) on Thursday, almost half of the working population was affected due to closure of business and lockdown.
+According to "Special Survey for Evaluating Socio-Economic Impact of COVID-19 on well being of People" conducted by Pakistan Bureau of Statistics (PBS), almost half of the working population was affected due to closure of business and lockdown.

 As per Pakistan Bureau of Statistics, prior to COVID-19, the working population was 35 percent (55.75 million).
 However, during pandemic, closure of economic activities were due to imposition of lockdown for health safety, this number declined to 35.04 million which indicates people either lost their jobs or were not able to work.